 In our previous work (\cite{yalcinkaya2023automata,yalcinkaya24compositional}), we proposed using Deterministic Finite Automaton (DFA) as a means of task specification and conditioning the policy on pretrained DFA \emph{embeddings}.
 To do so, we first identified a large class of DFAs that capture most of the finite temporal tasks studied in the literature.
 We then pretrained a Graph Attention Network (GATv2) (\cite{brody2021attentive}) to map these DFAs to latent vector representations.
 Our empirical evaluation demonstrated that conditioning on DFA embeddings enables optimal multi-task policy learning for a large class of DFAs.
 However, no theoretical analysis or guarantees were given for this technique.

 In this work, we present a theoretical framework for the DFA-conditioned RL problem and show that it is Probably Approximately Correct (PAC)-learnable.
-As we showed in (\cite{yalcinkaya24compositional}), learning to encode the DFAs while simultaneously learning a policy is challenging due to the sparse reward specified by DFA acceptance.
-To this end, in the same work, we demonstrated that pretraining and freezing DFA embeddings before applying them to a downstream learning task greatly improve learning efficiency.
+As we showed in \cite{yalcinkaya24compositional}, learning to encode the DFAs while simultaneously learning a policy is challenging due to the sparse reward specified by DFA acceptance.
+To this end, in the same work, we demonstrated that pretraining and freezing DFA embeddings and then passing these embeddings to a downstream policy greatly improve learning efficiency.
 Therefore, in order for our PAC learnability guarantee to be useful in practice, one must show that such guarantees hold w.r.t. such pretrained and frozen DFA embeddings.
 To address this, we present a novel method for learning provably correct DFA embeddings, guaranteeing optimal DFA-conditioned RL.
-We first observe that \emph{bisimilar} DFAs represent the same task and then use \emph{bisimulation metrics}, a relaxation of the notion of a bisimulation relation, to embed unique tasks to unique latent representation.
+We first observe that \emph{bisimilar} DFAs represent the same task and then use \emph{bisimulation metrics}, a relaxation of the notion of a bisimulation relation, to embed unique tasks to unique latent representations.
 Our experimental evaluation shows that the correctness of the learned DFA embeddings improves downstream policy learning.

 \paragraph{Contributions.} We provide a theoretical framework for DFA-conditioned RL in \Cref{sec:dfa-rl} and prove that it is PAC-learnable in \Cref{thm:pac}.
 We present a technique for learning provably correct DFA embeddings in \Cref{sec:bisim}.
 Lastly, an empirical evaluation of this approach is given in \Cref{sec:exp}.